hashPhoeNiX/ColabNotebooks/README.md

 # ColabNotebooks
 Notebooks from projects and competitions on colab.
-It's about time I gather them here. :)
+It's about time I gathered them here. :)